-The Upper School Learning Specialist and Academic Support Specialist consult with and support the Upper School faculty, Advisors, Grade Deans, and Counselors regarding concerns about students experiencing difficulty with the Upper School curriculum.
+The Upper School Learning Specialist and Academic Specialist consult with and support the Upper School faculty, Advisors, Grade Deans, and Counselors regarding concerns about students experiencing difficulty with the Upper School curriculum.
 Families are referred to the Learning Specialist by an advisor or teacher after this consultation has occurred and in-class interventions have been implemented.
 The Learning Specialist provides academic skill support to those students who have difficulty accessing the Upper School curriculum; this work may include instruction around foundational academic skills, such as time management, note taking, and study skills.
 Skill based academic support is short-term and takes place during study hall blocks or free blocks.
 The Learning Specialist can also assist families in coordinating additional outside support if necessary.

-The Upper School Counselors, Learning Specialist, and school nurse lead a weekly Student Support Team meeting including consultation with the Director, Assistant Director, Dean of Students, Director of Student Support Services, and Campus DEIG Practitioner.
+The Upper School Counselors, Learning Specialist, and school nurse lead a weekly Student Support Team meeting including consultation with the Director, Assistant Director, Dean of Students, Director of Student Support Services, Dean of Teaching and Learning, Campus DEIG Practitioner, and the Co-Directors of College Counseling..